storj/uplink-c/README.md

 results in slower hashing performance (no github.com/minio/sha256-simd) and reduced debugging and analysis infrastructure.

+# API resource management

+Functions that return a struct have allocated memory and possibly handles for that struct.
+There is a function associated with the struct that the caller must use to free those resources.
+Such a function can be recognized by the "_free_" in its name.

+The rest of parameters of the functions follow the c-convention, the caller owns them unless they mention it explicitly.

+In summary:

+* The caller owns the data.
+* Some functions allocate on behalf of the caller (in which case there's a corresponding free that needs to be called).

 # Examples

 For some example code please take a look at [testsuite](./testsuite/testplanet) folder.